 Khan had no choice but to locate Mr. Gregory, whom he found trying to slip quietly out of the house without being noticed.
 By the time he re-entered the dining room with Louis Gregory, Social Washington had succumbed.

 ‘Abdu’l-Bahá had pushed aside the utensils, plates, and glasses that held sway over the place of honor to his right.
-Everyone moved over.
+Everyone moved over, sending a ripple of activity down one side of the table.
 In its place, he had laid out a twentieth place setting and ordered a twentieth chair brought to the table.
 Here he seated Louis Gregory.
 ‘Abdu’l-Bahá then sat down, explained that he was very happy to have Mr. Gregory here, and, as if nothing out of the ordinary had just occurred, began to speak on racial prejudice.

 On Tuesday, April 23, 1912, ‘Abdu’l-Bahá had begun his attack on the social conventions of the color line.
 His discourse on race would soon engage the diverse range of public positions on the subject, which had emerged as agents of, or as reactions and accommodations to, a scientific, political, and cultural program that had entrenched itself in American life since the end of Reconstruction.